Founder & Director, IPPA Istanbul Positive Psychology Academy

 >I spent ten years working around the world, including stints living in the USA, Singapore and Norway, and traveling over 50 countries.
 My experiences thought me that as humans we are more similar than we are different.
 In good ways and in bad ways.
 People who make a difference in the world, for example, have an innate desire and drive to change something that is dear to their heart.

 >Unlike many people, I choose to work in a multitude of industries and have served as Chief Corporate Communications Officer in sectors including FMCG, Finance, Petro-Chemical, Education, Pharma, Insurance, Pension, and White-Goods.
-This kind of diverse know-how is priceless, in my humble opinion… of course, given you have a highly curious personality with an interest to better understand the workings of the business world.
+This kind of diverse know-how is priceless… of course, given you have a highly curious personality with an interest to better understand the workings of the business world.

 >Many people in the corporate world have little interest in understanding where their talents lie.
 Even the so claimed ‘best of the best’ headhunters have no clue how to spot talent.
 Most are no different than corporate dynasaurs.